ynput/ayon-documentation/website/docs/admin_settings_system.md

 ![general_settings](assets/settings/settings_system_general.png)

+### Studio Name
-**`Studio Name`** - Full name of the studio (can be used as variable on some places)
+Full name of the studio (can be used as variable on some places)

+### Studio Code
-**`Studio Code`** - Studio acronym or a short code (can be used as variable on some places)
+Studio acronym or a short code (can be used as variable on some places)

+### Admin Password
-**`Admin Password`** - After setting admin password, normal user won't have access to ayon settings and Project Manager GUI.
+After setting admin password, normal user won't have access to AYON settings and Project Manager GUI.
 Please keep in mind that this is a studio wide password and it is meant purely as a simple barrier to prevent artists from accidental setting changes.

+### Environment
-**`Environment`** - Globally applied environment variables that will be appended to any ayon process in the studio.
+Globally applied environment variables that will be appended to any AYON process in the studio.

+### Disk mapping
-**`Disk mapping`** - Platform dependent configuration for mapping of virtual disk(s) on an artist's ayon machines before OP starts up.
+- Platform dependent configuration for mapping of virtual disk(s) on an artist's AYON machines before OP starts up.
-Uses `subst` command, if configured volume character in `Destination` field already exists, no re-mapping is done for that character(volume).
+- Uses `subst` command, if configured volume character in `Destination` field already exists, no re-mapping is done for that character(volume).

 ### FFmpeg and OpenImageIO tools
 We bundle FFmpeg tools for all platforms and OpenImageIO tools for Windows and Linux.
 By default, bundled tools are used, but it is possible to set environment variables `AYON_FFMPEG_PATHS` and `AYON_OIIO_PATHS` in system settings environments to look for them in different directory.